NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 2. Hearing Schedule and Option for Virtual Hearing.
 The hearing will be scheduled as soon as reasonably possible, but no sooner than ten (10) days after the parties receive the final investigative report.
 The Administrative Officer will notify the parties of the hearing date, time, location and participants in writing with sufficient time for the parties to prepare to participate.

-At the request of either party, the hearing will be conducted using video-conferencing or other distance method or technology so that the parties are not in the same room simultaneously at any time during the hearing but can otherwise see and hear the other hearing participants and fully participate in the hearing.
+At the request of either party, or at the discretion of the Administrative Officer, the hearing will be conducted using video-conferencing or other distance methods or technology so that the parties are not in the same room simultaneously at any time during the hearing, but can otherwise see and hear the other participants and fully participate in the hearing.
+The parties and their advisors will be able to see and hear any witness who is providing testimony.

 The hearing will be closed to the public.

 3. Advisor.
-The parties may have an Advisor present to conduct cross-examination.
-If a party does not have an Advisor, a University-Provided Hearing Advisor will be present.
-If a party elects to not attend the hearing, their Advisor may be present and ask questions on their behalf.
-If the party does not have an Advisor, a University-Provided Hearing Advisor will be present and will ask questions on the party’s behalf.
+The parties must have an advisor present to conduct cross-examination, if they choose to cross-examine any witness.
+If a party does not have an advisor, a University-provided hearing advisor will be present.
+If a party elects to not attend the hearing, their advisor may be present and ask questions on their behalf.
+If the party does not have an advisor, a University-provided hearing advisor will be present to ask questions on the party’s behalf.

-The Hearing Officer will not require, allow or rely on any questions or evidence that is protected under a legally recognized privilege unless the person holding the privilege has waived the privilege.
+The Hearing Officers will not require, allow or rely on any evidence or questions that are protected under a legally recognized privilege, unless the person holding the privilege has waived the privilege.

 Persons who do not have any relevant evidence to offer may not participate as witnesses.